tari-project/doc-playground/docs/tarijs_library_intro.md

 * ```tari_permissions```: A collection of classes and types for managing permissions on resources, access to account balances and more.

+## Additional documentation

+A big shoutout to [martinserts](https://github.com/martinserts) for putting together documentation regarding the tari.js

 ## The tari.js sample project

 A sample project, [tariswap-ui](https://github.com/mrnaveira/tariswap-ui), has been created for the purpose of demonstrating tari.js implementation as well as leveraging some basic templates.
 The Tariswap project implements a decentralized exchange smart contract on the Tari network, using a constant-product automated market maker.
 It allows swapping tokens, adding liquidity and removing liquidit This is discussed in detail in the current [Hackathon Guide](hackathon.md).